LeastAuthority/leastauthority.com/blog_source/content/reset_the_net_release.rst

 ..
 XXX insert "Reset The Net!" logo, name, banner, hyperlink here, before the description of Least Authority

+"Reset The Net!" is a broad coalition of many businesses, organizations, and individuals.
+We're empowering people to protect themselves on the Internet by using end-to-end encryption.

-Least Authority is `a globally distributed company`_ dedicated to providing User controlled, verifiably secure storage.
+Least Authority is `a globally distributed company of expert security professionals`_ dedicated to providing *freedom-compatible* storage.
 For us that means end-to-end-encryption and Free and Open Source code.
 Always.

 .. _a globally distributed company: /about_us

-In support of `Reset The Net`_ we have upgraded our Secure Simple Storage Service (S4), reduced the price by 50%, and now include *unlimited* personal data storage in the cloud!
+In support of `Reset The Net`_ we have upgraded our Secure Simple Storage Service (S4), reduced the price by 50%, and included *unlimited* personal data storage in the cloud.

 .. _Reset The Net: https://www.resetthenet.org/